 POD or “ultra-portable systems” are essentially the middle-ground between your simple gas station vape pen and a $100+ box mod.
 The design is similar to that of a cartomizer, but with much more versatility in terms of liquid-capacity and power.

-The fundamental difference between the traditional cartomizer and an ultra-portable POD system is that the POD systems are equipped with cartridges that contain the coil, wick, and the e-juice–essentially everything you need.
+The fundamental difference between the traditional cartomizer and an ultra-portable POD system is that the POD systems are equipped with cartridges like JUUL Replacement Pods, that contain the coil, wick, and the e-juice–essentially everything you need.